ballerina-platform/module-ballerinax-salesforce/sfdc37/Package.md

   `git clone https://github.com/wso2-ballerina/package-salesforce.git` and Import the package to your ballerina project.

-### Working with Salesforce REST connector actions
+### Working with Salesforce REST endpoint actions

-In order to use the Salesforce connector, first you need to create a Salesforce Client endpoint by passing above mentioned parameters.
+In order to use the Salesforce endpoint, first you need to create a Salesforce Client endpoint by passing above mentioned parameters.

 ##### Example
  * Request